ItharDev/RPG-Viewer-Client/README.md

 > - AoE zones that follow the Token
 > - Utility indicators (radius indicators, stealth mode, etc.)
 > - Light sources (glowing orbs, torches, magical lanterns)

-Token Effects aren't just for flair — they serve as functional, in-the-moment reminders of status, position, and danger.
-And let's be honest: they look really cool when done right.

 ## Journals & Notes